 Catalyst Cloud is an entirely automated platform that adheres to the NIST definition of true cloud computing.
 Among other things, that means you have total and near instant control over all the services you use on the Catalyst Cloud.
 You don’t need to wait for a human to do things for you.

 There are a few exceptions where human help is required for security reasons.
-Signing up for the first time, increasing your quota, and whitelisting IP addresses are the most common.
+Signing up for the first time, and increasing your quota are the most common.
 We intend to automate these in the future.

 Resources on the Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with the Catalyst Cloud.
 Performing these administrative actions do not cost anything.

 With the Catalyst Cloud, you have total control over your infrastructure.
 You have root/console access to your instances, and Catalyst Cloud places no restrictions on what software you use.
 This is because each project on the Catalyst Cloud is isolated from all the other projects.
 Isolation means that the resources and the actions taken in one project can’t effect anything else outside of that project.